Y3su/AutoQuizClicker/README.md

 ## 🚨 Disclaimer

-This script is for educational and experimental use only.
-Make sure you're allowed to automate interactions on the platform you're using it with.
+This script was built purely for educational exploration and personal learning.
+It is not intended for production use or to abuse any learning platform.
+Please respect the terms of service of any platform you apply it to.

 ---